PhilT/nixos-files/README.md

 ## Bootstrapping a new machine

+WARNING: Disk needs to be set in 2 places at the moment: secrets/machine/device and src/machine/minimal.nix.
+Need to set minimal.nix to pull from device

+Initial build is expecting to find dmenu, dwm and slstatus in the /data/code directory

 * Copy this repo to a USB stick
 * Add the ssh key to GitHub
 * Create another USB stick with the minimal NixOS ISO from https://nixos.org/download